Nationals Park: 2011 season

 Minor changes before the start of the 2011 season include removing the party tent on top of the LF parking garage to improve views of the U.S. Capitol from upper sections, chrome baseball decorations adorning the outside the stadium, and various signage and concession changes including the departure of Five Guys.
 Nationals Park also became home of the D.C.
 Sports Hall of Fame.
 In June 2011 four new concession stands opened, owned by Danny Meyer's Union Square Hospitality Group: Blue Smoke (barbecue), Box Frites ("Belgian-style fries and dipping sauces"), El Verano Taqueria (Mexican) and Shake Shack (hamburgers, hot dogs, frozen custard).
 The team has also ended Friday night firework shows and fireworks after home runs and team victories.

 2012 season

 On May 4, for the series against Philadelphia, the Nationals renamed the park "Natitude Park".
-This was following their "Take Back the Park" plan, first selling advance tickets to fans in the Washington D.C. area before opening up ticket sales to other states.
+This was following their "Take Back the Park" plan, first selling advance tickets to fans in the Washington, D.C., area before opening up ticket sales to other states.
 This marked a shift from recent years where Phillies fans had flooded the park, as the crowd was predominantly Nationals fans and the team took two of three from their division rivals.
+On July 4, 2012 Nationals Park hosted a game on The Fourth of July that notably featured an 11AM start.
+In every year (except 2020) since 2012 Nationals Park has hosted an 11AM July 4 game.
 The Nationals made the playoffs for the first time since relocating to Washington in the 2012 season, with Games 3, 4, and 5 of the 2012 National League Division Series against the St. Louis Cardinals being played in Nationals Park.
 Washington lost the NLDS three games to two.